 Building a gaming PC setup on a budget can be hard sometimes, but thankfully, having good peripherals can be do-able without breaking the bank.
 A mechanical keyboard is often considered the best option when it comes to gaming, and you can find some under $100.
 They might lack some high-end features, but for the most part, they're quite solid and can even use standard switches like the Cherry MX or proprietary ones.

-We've tested and reviewed over 60 keyboards, and below are listed our top recommendations for the best cheap mechanical keyboards.
+We've tested over 90 keyboards, and below are listed our top recommendations for the best cheap mechanical keyboards.
 For more options, you can also check out our best mechanical keyboards, the best gaming keyboards, and the best gaming keyboards under $100.

-The best mechanical keyboard under $100 we've tested so far is the SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard.
-This good overall keyboard has all the same great features found on other higher-end SteelSeries keyboards, providing you an outstanding gaming experience.
+The best cheap mechanical keyboard under $100 we've tested is the SteelSeries Apex 5 Hybrid Mechanical Gaming Keyboard.
+This good overall keyboard has all the same great features found on other higher-end SteelSeries keyboards, providing an outstanding gaming experience.

 Unfortunately, if you use this in an open-office environment, the switches are loud and might disturb others around you.
 However, they still offer a good typing experience, and it's a really well-made keyboard, so it should last you a while.
-Overall, this is the best cheap mechanical keyboard you can find under $100 that we've tested so far.
+Overall, this is the best cheap mechanical keyboard you can find under $100 that we've tested.